 I had my quarter-life crisis when I turned nineteen.
-I know that’s about ten years early, but why die slowly, when you can do it all at once and move on to your next life?
-(If there is such a thing, that is.)
+It came about ten years early, but hey—why die slow, when you can do it all at once and move on to your next life?
+(If you believe in that kind of thing.)

-I rode a surge of purpose during the pandemic, but bit by bit, things returned to normal.
+I enjoyed a surge of purpose during the pandemic, but bit by bit, things went back to normal.
 Peoples’ attitudes, specifically.
 Gotta keep grinding.
 Why, you ask?
 No one knows, but ’round and ’round it goes.
 Midway into my first semester, the mother of all questions hit me in the face:

 What’s it all for?

 I never found meaning in pop culture-fads—in Kylie’s tweets or the hottest backside trending on Insta.
 I know, I know—I’m a cliché.
 The crotchety old guy cursing at the new-fangled youngsters on their new-fangled thingamabobs.
 And yes—being nineteen, I know I’m technically a teenager.